Stig Strömholm

 Stig Fredrik Strömholm (born 16 September 1931) is a Swedish former legal scholar, university leader, and academic administrator.
 After earning multiple law degrees in Sweden, the UK, and Germany, he began his career as a judicial clerk before moving into academia.
 Strömholm became professor of jurisprudence at Uppsala University in 1969, later holding the chair of civil law with international private law.
 He served as dean of the Faculty of Law (1973–1979), and after international appointments in London and Minnesota, he rose to vice chancellor of Uppsala University (1978–1989) and then chancellor (1989–1997).
 During his leadership, he also chaired the Swedish Academy's Vice-Chancellors' Conference (1992–1997) and the Association of Swedish Higher Education Institutions (1995–1997).

 Beyond his university posts, Strömholm played a central role in numerous academic and cultural organizations.
 He chaired Svensk Juristtidning, the Max Planck Institute for Comparative and International Private Law in Munich, the Institute for Legal Research, and the Academica Foundation, among others.
 He also served on boards connected to the arts and culture, including the Opera Board and the Nordic Museum.

 Upon his retirement in 1997, he was honored with a two-volume Festschrift recognizing his extensive contributions to legal scholarship and higher education.

 Early life and education

 Strömholm was born on 16 September 1931 in Boden, Sweden, the son of Major Fredrik Strömholm, and his wife Gerda (née Janson).
 He was the brother of diplomat Sten Strömholm and the half-brother of photographer Christer Strömholm.
 In 1934, when Strömholm was three years old, his father died by suicide, reportedly due to chronic headaches caused by a riding accident many years earlier.

 Strömholm passed studentexamen in 1949 and received his Bachelor of Arts degree from Uppsala University in 1952.
 He completed his reserve officer training in 1954, earned his Candidate of Law degree in 1957, and his Licentiate of Law degree in 1960.
 He obtained his Doctor of Law degree from Uppsala University in 1966.
-In 1959, he completed a Diploma in Comparative Legal Studies at Cambridge University and earned his Doctorate in Law from the University of Munich in 1964.
+In 1959, he completed a Diploma in Comparative Legal Studies at Cambridge University and earned his Doctorate in Law from LMU Munich in 1964.